-- James P. Luton Professor of Ophthalmology, Department of Ophthalmology
+- Director of Vision Research, Department of Ophthalmology

 - Edith Kinney Gaylord Presidential Professor